hiiamboris/red-wiki/Redbin-specification.md

 Default: type=255 (4), count (4), index1 (4), index2 (4), ...
 Compact: TBD
 ```
 This special record type stores a reference to an already loaded value of type any-block! or object!.
-This makes possible to store cycles in Redbin.
+This makes it possible to store cycles in Redbin.
 The reference is created from a path into the loaded values (assuming that the root values are stored in a block).
 Each `index` field points to the series or object value to go into, until the last one is reached, pointing to the value to refer to.
 The `count` field indicates the number of indexes to go through.
 If one of the indexes has to be applied to an object, it refers to the corresponding object's field (0 => 1st field, 1 => 2nd field,...).
 All indexes are zero-based.